-In the event of a Fundamental Transaction (as such term is defined in the Common Warrant), then the successor entity will succeed to, and be substituted for the Company, and may exercise every right and power that the Company may exercise and will assume all of its obligations under the Common Warrants with the same effect as if such successor entity had been named in the warrant itself.
-If holders of Common Stock are given a choice as to the securities, cash or property to be received in a Fundamental Transaction, then the holder shall be given the same choice as to the consideration it receives upon any exercise of the Common Warrants following such Fundamental Transaction.
-In addition, the successor entity, at the request of holders of Common Warrants, will be obligated to purchase any unexercised portion of the Common Warrants in accordance with the terms thereof.
-Notwithstanding the foregoing, in the event of a Fundamental Transaction, the holders of the Common Warrants have the right to require the Company or a successor entity to redeem the Common Warrants for cash in the amount of the Black Scholes Value (as defined in the Common Warrant) of the unexercised portion of the Common Warrants concurrently with or within 30 days following the consummation of a Fundamental Transaction.
-However, in the event of a fundamental transaction which is not in our control, including a Fundamental Transaction not approved by the Company's board of directors, the holders of the Common Warrants will only be entitled to receive from the Company or its successor entity, as of the date of consummation of such Fundamental Transaction, the same type or form of consideration (and in the same proportion), at the Black Scholes Value of the unexercised portion of the Common Warrant that is being offered and paid to the holders of Common Stock in connection with the Fundamental Transaction, whether the holders of our Common Stock are given the choice to receive alternative forms of consideration in connection with the Fundamental T
+In the event of a Fundamental Transaction (as such term is defined in the Inducement Warrants), then the successor entity will succeed to, and be substituted for the Company, and may exercise every right and power that the Company may exercise and will assume all of its obligations under the Inducement Warrants with the same effect as if such successor entity had been named in the warrant itself.
+If holders of Common Stock are given a choice as to the securities, cash or property to be received in a Fundamental

+Transaction, then the holder shall be given the same choice as to the consideration it receives upon any exercise of the Inducement Warrants following such Fundamental Transaction.
+In addition, the successor entity, at the request of holders of Inducement Warrants, will be obligated to purchase any unexercised portion of the Inducement Warrants in accordance with the terms thereof.
+Notwithstanding the foregoing, in the event of a Fundamental Transaction, the holders of the Inducement Warrants have the right to require the Company or a successor entity to redeem the Inducement Warrants for cash in the amount of the Black Scholes Value (as defined in the Inducement Warrants) of the unexercised portion of the Inducement Warrants concurrently with or within 30 days following the consummation of a Fundamental Transaction.
+However, in the event of a Fundamental Transaction which is not in the Company's control, including a Fundamental Transaction not approved by the Company's board of directors, the holders of the Inducement Warrants will only be entitled to receive from the Company or its successor entity the same type or form of consideration (and in the same proportion), at the Black Scholes Value of the unexercised portion of the Inducement Warrant that is being offered and paid to the holders of Common Stock in connection with the Fundamental Transaction, whether that consideration is in the form of cash, stock or any combination of cash and stock, or whether the holders of Common Stock are given the choice to receive alternative forms of consideration in connection with the Fundamental Transaction.

-Except as otherwise provided in the Common Warrants or by virtue of such holder's ownership of shares of our Common Stock, the holder of a Common Warrants will not have the rights or privileges of a holder of our Common Stock, including any voting rights, until the holder exercises such warrant.
+Except as otherwise provided in the Inducement Warrants or by virtue of such holder's ownership of shares of Common Stock, the holder of the Inducement Warrants will not have the rights or privileges of a holder of Common Stock, including any voting rights, until the holder exercises such warrant.